GabeScott/standard-works-vault/General Conference/1976 October - Everything to Gain—Nothing to Lose.md

 “I have never believed in God or Jesus Christ.
 I have never understood how to love a spirit that I don’t know.
 When I was baptized, I accepted Christ because I have always been told that if I wasn’t saved, I would go to hell.
 Being ‘saved’ has always been thrown at me.
 I haven’t gone to church in a very long time because I was always being pushed into something I didn’t, and still don’t, quite understand.

-“[Someone] showed me a pamphlet, ‘Man’s Search for Happiness,’ and explained what it said.
-I opened my eyes then, because through the Mormon religion God made sense to me. ...
+“\[Someone\] showed me a pamphlet, ‘Man’s Search for Happiness,’ and explained what it said.
+I opened my eyes then, because through the Mormon religion God made sense to me. …

 “A ‘small voice’ inside of me told me to search for God.
 Before, it didn’t make any difference to me if God was there, or not.
 Now it does.